 Throughout the march, I found myself reﬂecting on all the Canadians who lost their lives ﬁghting to liberate the Netherlands.
 As we came to the last stretch of the March, we each proudly had our Canada ﬂags draped over our shoulders and hearts, and what a feeling of joy and excitement that gave us knowing that we completed the 160 km over four days.
 Bucket list complete!
 Father and daughter journey a success!

 I am still processing this entire trip which I had the opportunity to share with my dad.
-This indeed was an incredible journey that we were able to complete, and I am forever grateful to have had this special time with my father.
-He has shown me ﬁ rst hand what strength and determination are and what it is to “sacriﬁ ce.”
+This, indeed, was an incredible journey that we were able to complete, and I am forever grateful to have had this special time with my father.
+He has shown me firsthand what strength and determination are and what it is to “sacriﬁ ce.”
 And especially to never give up.
 The memories that we made on this trip will last a lifetime and stay in my heart forever.
 Our family has been blessed in that you always returned home safely to us.

 Dad, you will always be my hero.

-Written by: Christie Hills-Walton
+By: Christie Hills-Walton